The World’s second green lung after the Amazon

-- The Congo Blue Basic Fund is a major sustainable development initiative designed to reduce the pressure to exploit the forests of the Congo Basin and thus mitigate the impact of global warming by promoting alternative economic development using the resources of the Congo River and its tributaries.
+- The Blue Fund for the Congo Basin is a major sustainable development initiative designed to reduce the pressure to exploit the forests of the Congo Basin and thus mitigate the impact of global warming by promoting alternative economic development using the resources of the Congo River and its tributaries.

 The purpose of the fund

 - Generating sustainable economic development for the peoples of the region while reducing deforestation is a top priority for the Congo Basin countries but also a global priority as a carbon sink.